 Here are some tips for Online Reputation Management that could help you with some useful inputs.
 Take a look!

 End of all Public Relations takes you to more heights than you could do it on your own otherwise.
 Of course, data or insights, whether it be the data you acquired while developing the product or it’s something you found as user statistics.
 Make it public.

 Answer the requests of journalists quickly, sensibly and meticulously.
 Use Platforms like Quora for public interactions and make them feel you are not any different from the public and you are available for them.
 A detailed explanation of PR for SaaS is available here.
 Check it out!

-Unique SaaS Marketing Trends
+Unique SaaS Digital Marketing Trends

-Feature Marketing to become mainstream
+Feature Digital Marketing to Become mainstream For SaaS

 SaaS solutions are constantly evolving.
 While the base software remains the same, new features, tools, plug-ins get added to improve its functionality.
 In short, SaaS companies are creating parallel products which opens up scope for SaaS Marketers to act upon.

 They can utilize this opportunity to update or create new content on websites.
 Fresh content is good for SEO.
 And as per the statistics, Updating websites with new content and images can increase organic traffic by as much as 106%.